NicolasWebDev/generator-python-cli/README.md

 - add more tools (mypy, pylint)
 - add tests
 - if prompted, create a project of the same name (but with "-" instead of "−") on my github, push to it
+- install the package in development mode using `sudo pip install -e .` or the equivalent setuptools command